t-rappos/auction-system/README.md

 The following is a list intended user functionality, users can:

 - Accounts
   - create an account
-  - edit thier account
+  - edit their account
   - message other accounts
-  - see recieved messages
+  - see received messages
   - have associated currency amount for use
   - login
   - logout

 - Items
   - create items
   - view store items
   - sort stored items
   - see what items look like
   - can be of a type/category/tag

 - Listings
   - sell and buy items
   - auction and bid on items
   - sold items trigger a 'item sold' message to be sent to the seller
+  - cancel listing

 - Searching
   - search for items to buy
   - wait for item to appear that matches search criteria
   - sort list of searched for items